 If you are a British Sign Language (BSL) user, please watch our video explaining our schools and childcare arrangements.
 You can also contact us via contactSCOTLAND-BSL, an online British Sign Language interpreting service.

-As per the Depute First Minister's announcement, the Local Phasing Delivery Plans developed by local authorities will now offer a 'plan b'.
-View Aberdeenshire's Local Phasing Delivery Plan (pdf 1.2MB) which serves for contingency for re-opening of schools should there be a change in the national position.
+Local Phasing Delivery Plans developed by local authorities offer a 'plan b'.
+View Aberdeenshire's Local Phasing Delivery Plan (pdf 1.2MB) which serves as a contingency for re-opening of schools.
+We continue to update our FAQs on school arrangements in Aberdeenshire (pdf 221KB) in line with the latest national guidance.

 School transport arrangements across Aberdeenshire have been reviewed in line with the Scottish Government guidance on school transport and the latest national update on preparing for the start of term.